-I apologize, it seems that I’ve broken my own rules, but in blogging the rules are like the Pirate’s Code, “more what you’d call ‘guidelines.’”
-It seems that from time to time I forget that my Music Monday feature differs from Saturday Songs in that on Mondays we also explore a little poetry at the same time—a search for something in the music that resonates with us beyond the song.
+I’ve broken my own rules, but in blogging the rules are like the Pirate’s Code, “more what you’d call ‘guidelines.’”
+From time to time I forget that the Music Monday feature differs from Saturday Songs in that on Mondays we also explore a little poetry at the same time.

-Sometimes, it’s some very obvious connection between a song and a poem, but more often the connection is more tenuous, etherial even.
+Sometimes, it’s a very obvious connection between the song and the poem, but more often the connection is more tenuous.
 This Monday things fall somewhere in between with Audre Lorde and Vampire Weekend.
-Say what you will, but I do love my Ezra and his band, and as much as I enjoyed Unbelievers, I think I will like this new album even more.
+Say what you will, but I do love my Ezra and his band, and as much as I enjoyed “Unbelievers” and Modern Vampires of the City, I think I will like this new album even more.

 Back in 2010 to 2013 there were some who complained about them being a “white, rich boy band,” which seemed to me astonishingly anti-Semitic and unaware.
 Once people did find out more of the identity details of the group, some critics still moaned that Rostam Batmanglij’s gay, Iranian identity was brushed over.
 Rostam left the group in 2016 to pursue his own career, but he and Ezra parted on good terms.